dtcenter/MET/docs/Users_Guide/installation.rst

   docker run -it --rm dtcenter/met /bin/bash

-Note that the ""--rm"" command was added to automatically remove the container created from the image once exiting Docker.
+Note that the "--rm" command was added to automatically remove the container created from the image once exiting Docker.
 Simply remove this command if the container should persist after exiting.
 If there is an error